SAP-samples/cap-local-development-workshop/exercises/03/README.md

 #### Attempt a request authenticated as a user without the requisite role

-👉 Try authenticating with the pre-defined user "yves", who has the role "internal-user":
+👉 Try authenticating with the pre-defined user "yves", who has the role "internal-user" (see the [pre-defined test users]):

 ```bash
 curl -i -u 'yves:' localhost:4004/odata/v4/admin/Books